What Is The 1 Rule of Self Defense

 Avoid attempting to cause serious harm or kill them if you are in control and they are on the ground.
 Doing so could lead to legal consequences.

-However, if they make sudden movements, reach for you, or try to get up, you can target their kneecaps and elbows to immobilize them.
+However, if they make sudden movements, reach for you, or try to get up, you can immobilize them by targeting their kneecaps and elbows.
 Don’t let them rise again.

 Your top priority in any situation is to call the police immediately.
 It’s crucial to report the incident immediately.
 Use your phone, or their phone, or ask a stranger for help—whatever it takes to access a phone.